House Ethics Committee is investigating Rep. George Santos

 A statement released by the panel stated an investigative subcommittee will examine whether Santos "engaged in unlawful activity" during his 2022 campaign.

-The probe will also determine whether Santos violated federal conflict of interest laws and whether he "engaged in sexual misconduct" towards an individual who was seeking a job in the freshman congressman's House office.
+The probe will also determine whether Santos violated federal conflict of interest laws and whether he "engaged in sexual misconduct" toward an individual who was seeking a job in the freshman congressman's House office.
+Santos has denied that allegation.

 House Speaker Kevin McCarthy has said Santos will remain a member in good standing in the GOP caucus until a full investigation is complete.

-Santos says he plans to serve out his full two-year term.
+Santos has said he plans to serve out his full two-year term.
 He has admitted "embellishing" his resume before winning a seat on Long Island last November, but has repeatedly denied any criminal wrongdoing.

 Santos lied to voters about his education and his career, invented a fictional Jewish heritage for his family and claimed falsely that employees working for him died in the 2016 Pulse night club shooting.